Bolloré: Operations

 Bolloré is 63% owned by Financière de l'Odet, the holding company controlled by the Bolloré family.
 Vincent Bolloré announced that his son, Cyrille Bolloré, would take over the CEO position of Bolloré after the April 15, 2019 shareholders meeting.
 This was done days before Vincent Bolloré himself "was charged by French police in a bribery case relating to operations in Africa."

 Electric vehicles

 AutoLib

 There are plans to integrate payment for the bike and car hire schemes with the ticketing systems for traditional modes of public transport.
 Two electric vehicle manufacturers are said to be in the frame to supply the cars: the Dassault Group and Bolloré.
 The former has a vehicle called the Cleanova, which employs the body of the Renault Kangoo van, while the Bolloré's Bluecar was developed with Italian styling house Pininfarina and went on sale commercially in 2011.

 Pininfarina B0

 Pininfarina introduced its own electric vehicle concept, the Pininfarina B0 ("B Zero").
 The four-seat hatchback features a solid-state lithium-polymer battery, supercapacitors, and a roof- integrated solar panel to achieve a range of 153 miles.
 Developed in partnership with the Bolloré Group, the vehicle was slated for limited production in 2009.
+Piniffarina halted contract car making before a finalized revision of the car could make it to market.